The Plaster of Thought-Walls (Translated)

 25 January 2014

-The behavior of certain individuals is so arrogant, so utterly arrogant, that I become confused—does the person shape the position, or does the position shape the person?
-A small person, even when they become a big person (someone in a high position), cannot shed their pettiness.
+or does position create the person?
+A small-minded person, even when they become big (a person in a high position), can’t shed their small-mindedness.

 26 January 2014

-When a woman remains more faithful to love than to her lover, one must certainly assume that this is not her first love.
+When a girl remains more faithful to love itself than to her lover, one must definitely assume that this is not her first love.

 30 January 2014